jakkaj/Repro/README.md

 I've set up the repro as a unit test

+Run in iPhoneSimulator.

 Open up ReproTest.cs and run the tests a couple of time.
+You'll see the read and write strings start to differ from each other after a while.

 There are variations proving different assertions around async writing and writing streams versus byte arrays etc.